DoImant/SensEgg-light/README.md

 This is a circuit board layout for a weather sensor.
 A BME280 is used to measure temperature, humidity and air pressure.
 In addition, an NTC ( B+B Sensors TS-NTC-103) is used for temperature measurement, the accuracy of which is significantly better than that of the BME280.
 The recorded data is sent to a receiver by radio (nrf24 module).

-Power is supplied via a 2032 3V button cell.
+Power is supplied via a CR2032 3V coin cell.
 The name comes from the fact that the circuit board fits into a kinder surprise (egg).

 The creator of this PCB is @Spaghetticode from arduinoforum.de.
 I have only implemented his design in KiCad.